noaione/yuusha-shoukan-ln/sources/v09/chapter4.md

 heard that voice in her ears.
 And at the same time, she definitely saw a dazzling ray of hope...

 ———Exceed my limits!
-And now, weave the world!
-Hekatonkheires!
+And now, weave the world! _Hekatonkheires_!

 By the hand of the Hero, the Artificial God had been destroyed.
 Unfortunately though... that didn’t mean everything went back to how it was before.
 Indeed,